layilin/SP23-33852/_texts/sc-page019.md

 - With spiry pomp, all bountifully rise.
 [210]
 - Thus Britain's flag, should discipline relent,
 - \'Spite of the native courage of her sons,
-- Would to the lily strike: ah, very far,
+- Would to the lily[^f19n2] strike: ah, very far,
 - Far be that woful day: the lily then
 - Will rule wide ocean with resistless sway; [215]
-- And to old Gallia's haughty shore transport
+- And to old Gallia's[^f19n3] haughty shore transport
 - The lessening crops of these delicious isles.

 ---

 > VER.
 206. *And Liamuiga,*\] The Caribbean name of St. Christopher.

+[^f19n1]: The "Errata" list at the end of *The Sugar-Cane* indicates that this comma should be removed.
+[^f19n2]: Fleur-de-lis, a lily-shaped ornament that symbolizes France.
+[^f19n3]: France.

 ---